pruje/libbash.sh/docs/libbash.md

---ok-label LABEL           Set a success label (default: OK) --failed-label LABEL       Set a failed label (default: FAILED) -d, --display-level LEVEL  Choose a display level --log                      Append text to log file
+--ok-label LABEL           Set a success label (default: OK) --failed-label LABEL       Set a failed label (default: FAILED) -d, --display-level LEVEL  Choose a display level --log                      Append result to log file -l, --log-level LEVEL      Choose a log level --smart-levels             Set display and log levels to INFO if ok and ERROR if failed
--l, --log-level LEVEL      Choose a log level --smart-levels             Set display and log levels to INFO if ok and ERROR if failed
+                           (equals calling -d INFO -l INFO if ok and -d ERROR -l ERROR if failed) --say                      Say result
-                           (equals calling -d INFO -l INFO if ok and -d ERROR -l ERROR if failed) -s, --save-exitcode        Save the result to the $lb_exitcode variable -e, --error-exitcode CODE  Set a custom code to the $lb_exitcode variable if error -x, --exit-on-error        Exit if result is not ok (exit code not to 0)
+-s, --save-exitcode        Save the result to the $lb_exitcode variable -e, --error-exitcode CODE  Set a custom code to the $lb_exitcode variable if error -x, --exit-on-error        Exit if result is not ok (exit code not to 0)